karanheera/AI-MultiImage-Captioner/README.md

-# Auto Image Captions via Upload-GenAI App : <br> (Using Hugging Face's BLIP Transformers and Gradio)
+# AI-MultiImage-Captioner : <br> (Using Hugging Face's BLIP Transformers and Gradio)

 ## Description